Settlement

 Future on-chain flush

 The planned on-chain side is an Anchor program for Solana.
-Its scaffold exposes three instruction shapes:
+Three of its instruction shapes describe the credit flow:

 The intended production flow is for the daemon to batch local receipts and submit consumption to the program.
 Once an on-chain transaction confirms, the receipt's onchain_sig can be populated with the signature.
 This is a planned reconciliation path, not deployed behavior.